Mobile packages

 What is a mobile package?

-You use mobile packages to build offline applications that:
+You use to create that:

-• Distribute multiple maps or scenes to mobile workers.
+• Distribute multiple or to mobile workers.

 • Geocode addresses and find places offline.